aws/aws-toolkit-azure-devops/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a bug report to help us improve the AWS Toolkit for Azure Devops
+about: Create a bug report to help us improve the AWS Toolkit for Azure DevOps
 ---

 **Describe the bug**